halbarry/halbarry/README.md

 no dni i hide/block freely

- -  dc/marvel comics, sometimes mcu. i love barry allen & peter quill. just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans
+ - just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans

  <p align="center">